nickfrosty/solfate-browser-extension/README.md

 3. Build from source

-Running either build cmmand listed below will build the "unpacked" version of the browser extension into the `build` directory.
+Running either build command listed below will build the "unpacked" version of the browser extension into the `build` directory.

 To build the `production` ready extension: